TRI Pilot Award Program

 (TL1 Training Program)

-TThe HSIE Training Program aims to help the next generation of health scientists transform their discoveries into benefits for health care.
+The HSIE Training Program aims to help the next generation of health scientists transform their discoveries into benefits for health care.
 The program is a partnership between the TRI and the Entrepreneurship Graduate Program in the Sam M. Walton College of Business at the University of Arkansas Fayetteville.
 The goal of the HSIE Training Program is to broaden a scholar’s vision of using entrepreneurship principles and team science to accelerate biomedical discoveries into improved health outcomes in academic settings and enhance readiness for industry, government, and other nonacademic jobs.
 Visit the HSIE Training Program page for more information.
-View last year’s RFA.
+View the RFA.